 - My own family of publications, the various editions of Geoff Wilbur’s Renegade Newsletter, 1993-2003

 I did layout and editing for the Capital Area Blues Society’s Blues Ambassador newsletter in Lansing, Michigan for a couple years, 1997-1999.

 In 1993, I launched Geoff Wilbur’s Renegade Newsletter.
 The web page detailing GWRN can still be found here on my personal website.
 It was headquartered in East Lansing, Michigan 1993-1998, in Newport, Rhode Island 1998-2002, and in Johnston, Rhode Island 2002-2003.

 GWRN was a family of quarterly publications, with each edition targeting a different geography (or, later, segment of the music industry).
 I published 98 print issues of Geoff Wilbur’s Renegade Newsletter, beginning with print editions in Grand Rapids and Lansing, Michigan.
-(You can see a list of the 98 issues here.)
 In 1994, I added the Industry Edition, featuring only independent and unsigned bands; it was a by-mail-only edition that was read by people in the music industry.
 In 1995, I began publishing online, originally an extension of one of my local editions that eventually evolved into an Online-only edition.
-In 1997, I replaced the Grand Rapids Edition with the Country Music Industry Edition.
+In 1997, I eliminated the Grand Rapids Edition and added the Country Music Industry Edition.
 The last Lansing Edition was published in 1999, replaced with a “Street” Edition that was published until early 2001.
 The last Industry Editions were published in 2002, with the final Online Edition appearing during the winter of 2002/2003.